0x5417/0x5417.github.io/content/about.md

 [Contact me!](mailto:me@daydrinking.dev)
 I will make you a site (static or dynamic), and host it for you for incredibly cheap.
-I will teach you how to edit and make it your own too if you want!
+I will teach you how to edit and make it your own too if you want.
+Tell your friends!